-My favorite orchestra conductor is the future chief conductor of the Berlin Philharmonic, the finest orchestra in the world.
+My favorite orchestra conductor often to be seen at the Paris Philharmonie, but more importantly he is the future chief conductor of the Berlin Philharmonic, the finest orchestra in the world.
 There are two paths to reach that end: one leads to Berlin, and the other requires transforming another orchestra to surpass the renown of Berlin.
 Regardless, my favorite orchestra conductor will succeed, because with the absolute innocence and power of a child, he is not conscious of any obstacle between his dream and its manifestation.
 Combining terrific talent with tremendous study, that childlike power completes his golden triad.